All posts

 Why Testing ChatGPT Apps is Different

 ChatGPT Apps run in a specialized runtime environment.
-Your React components don’t just render in a browser—they render inside the ChatGPT App runtime with:
+Your React components don’t just render in a browser.
+They render inside the ChatGPT App runtime with:

 • Host frontend state - Inline, in picture-in-picture, and fullscreen display modes, light or dark theme, etc.